inertialsense/docs.inertialsense.com/docs/user-manual/reference/bootloader.md

-# IMX Bootloader
+# IMX-5.0 Bootloader

-The IMX bootloader is embedded firmware stored on the IMX and is used to update the IMX application firmware.
+The IMX-5.0 bootloader is embedded firmware stored on the IMX and is used to update the IMX application firmware.

 ## Application Firmware Update